The many graded cellular bases of Hecke algebras: Quiver Cherednik algebras

-\begin{defn} Let $B$ be a $\theta$-{\sf diagram} {of type} $G(\ell,1,n)$.
-We define the {\sf northern} (respectively {\sf southern}) {\sf ordered residue sequence} of $B$ to be the element of $I^n$ given by reading the residues of strands in $B$ from left to right along the northern (respectively southern) edge of the frame. \end{defn}
+\begin{defn} Let $D$ be a $\theta$-{\sf diagram}.
+We define the {\sf northern} (respectively {\sf southern}) {\sf ordered residue sequence} of $D$ to be the element of $(\ZZ/e\ZZ)^n$ given by reading the residues of the solid strands in $D$ from left to right along the northern (respectively southern) edge of the frame. \end{defn}